DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 - As similar to a regular event as possible
   - Exceptions: must not change offset & event_id fields
 - Sessions support
+- Serve as a compatibility bridge between some plugins

 # Solution

+(Read more in sections below.)

 Source code change tag: `COUPLEBREAK`.
+Some changes are marked with `"COUPLEBREAK"`, which means there were changes done during couplebreak, but not necessarily limited to it (e.g. typedef of a custom_entry_creation_func function type).

 ## Design

-Many static functions, few functions or variables that are accessible via inclusion.
-The goal was to have KernelShark almost ignore couplebreak if it is off, so hiding a lot of functionalities was part of that.
+### General overview

+Minimal additional API created, only functions along the lines of "getters" instead of "setters".
+The newly created header file only has supported event Ids.
+New file to include if expecting to work with couplebreak, namely `libkshark-couplebreak.h`, with its own implementation file to keep thngs tidy.

-Almost every possible couplebreak-related call is guarded by an if statement asking if couplebreak is enabled.
+Almost every possible couplebreak-related call guarded by an if statement asking if couplebreak is enabled.
 If couplebreak is showing itself off to the world (header files inclusions), it's always explicitly something with "couplebreak" in its name.

-Interaction in code should be as minimal as possible to not accidentally break something.

-One could say this is a Big Ball of Mud architecture and they wouldn't be far from the truth.
+A lot of changes are in `libkshark-tepdata.c`, where events are loaded - exactly where couplebreak needs to operate.
+This is also where the stream interface gets defined and also where couplebreak injects changes to these interface calls - couplebreak events are handled in a special way each time.

+Though the architecture most likely resembles a Big Ball of Mud, any changes to existing implementation must never break it, that is the most important goal.

+### Couplebreak events, couples, integration with existing code.

+The main concepts here were couples and couplebreak events/entries.
+Couples, as mentioned above, are two processes, which "share" an event.
+For an example, a scheduler switch event will have a task that is being switched from and a task that is being switched to.
+These two tasks are a couple.
+Couplebreak entries (also called "target entries" or "target events", sometimes with "waking" or "switch", which denote the origin events - "sched/sched_waking" and "sched/sched_switch" respectively) are sort of altered twins to the actual events.
+They contain almost all the same data, they will attempt to behave as any other event entry, but they were never captured in the trace.
+They happened at the same time, but belong to different tasks (sometimes to different CPUs as well).

+User must be able to work with couplebreak events as if they were real events in the basic ways, which implies integration with stream interfaces.

+### Session support

+As couplebreak will be a setting per stream, sessions should be compatible with this new functionality.
+Exporting one must export couplebreak settings, if loading one without it, it can be set to off, as changing this is simple.

 ## Implementation

 ### Couplebreak events creation

 All couplebreak events are created in the `get_records` function.
 They are created after their origin event, if stream is set to create couplebreak events.
-They are also called "target entries" or "target events", sometimes with "waking" or "switch", which denote the origin events ("sched/sched_waking" and "sched/sched_switch" respectively).

-Every couplebreak event has event Id lesser than -10 000 (negative ten thousand).
-The macros with supported couplebreak event Ids are included in the header file `libkshark-tepdata.h`, so that others including this file can detect couplebreak events.
+As custom events, they abide by the rule written in the source code, stating that custom entries must have a negative event Id.
+Every couplebreak event has event Id lesser than or equal to -10 000 (negative ten thousand).
+The macros with supported couplebreak event Ids are included in the header file `libkshark-couplebreak.h`, so that others including this file can detect couplebreak events.

+To have some connection to their origin event, the couplebreak entries replace their offset field's value with a pointer to the origin entry.
+This then allows them to redirect some requests to them or to get data they otherwise wouldn't have access to, because they are missing their offset.

 Upon name request, each couplebreak event will generate a name of this format: `couplebreak/[ORIGIN EVENT NAME][target]`.
-Origin event name will be something like "sched_switch" or "sched_waking", missing their usual prefixes.
+\[ORIGIN EVENT NAME\] will be something like "sched_switch" or "sched_waking", missing their usual prefixes.
 The suffix "\[target\]" appears as written.

 Couplebreak entries will try to follow their origin event's intentions with the next task.
 Scheduler switches contain